A “one-stop shop” for new or returning students looking for information about campus resources and student life at WSU.

 The ASCC offers structured services including academic advising, peer tutoring, and academic success coaching that aid student success.
 They also serve current students, alumni and employers in the exploration and pursuit of a fulfilling employment partnership.

-Information on the more than 300 clubs and organizations, including the Tau Sigma National Transfer Honor Society and Team Transfer, at WSU.
+Information on the more than 300 clubs and organizations, including the Transfer Student Alliance and Tau Sigma National Transfer Honor Society, at WSU.

 Nestled amidst golden hills, Pullman is where people are friendly, experiences are epic, and fun is as big as the wide, blue sky.